apache/maven-resolver/src/site/markdown/expected-checksums.md

 but it differs **how** Resolver obtains these.

 The new **Provided** kind of expected checksums are "provided" to resolver by some alternative means, possibly ahead of any transport operation.
-There is an SPI interfacce that users may implement, to have own ways to provide checksums to resolver, or, may use out of the box implementation, that simply delegates to "trusted checksums" (more about them later).
+There is an SPI interface that users may implement, to have own ways to provide checksums to resolver, or, may use out of the box implementation, that simply delegates to "trusted checksums" (more about them later).